 A Look Into Oracle's Debt

-Shares of Oracle (NYSE:ORCL) moved higher by 23.44% in the past three months.
+Over the past three months, shares of Oracle (NYSE:ORCL) moved higher by 23.63%.
 Before having a look at the importance of debt, let us look at how much debt Oracle has.

 Oracle's Debt